treecake10/Face_Recognition_Front_End/README.md

 ## Step 3

-Using the Clarifai API's face detection model, Machine learning is applied to trace a bounding box around the face of a human in the image.
+Using the Clarifai API's face detection model, Machine learning is applied to trace a bounding box around the face of any human or animal.

 ## Finally